hazelcast/hazelcast/README.md

 see used in the comments on your PR:

 * `run-lab-run` - run the default PR builder
+* `run-lts-compilers` - compiles the sources with JDK 11 and JDK 17 (without running tests)
 * `run-ee-tests` - run tests from hazelcast-enterprise with this PR
 * `run-windows` - run the tests on a Windows machine (HighFive is not supported here)
 * `run-with-jdk17` - run the tests with JDK 17